How to Organize Your Personal Finances from Scratch

 Step 3: Create a Budget That Works for You

-2. Track Your Spending: Use apps or spreadsheets to monitor your budget.
+• Track Your Spending: Use budgeting apps like Mint, YNAB, or a simple spreadsheet to monitor expenses.

-3. Adjust as Needed: If you overspend in one category, compensate in another.
+• Adjust as Needed: If you overspend in one category, compensate by cutting back in another.

 Step 4: Build an Emergency Fund